Norwegian Home Guard: Organization

-The Home Guard is divided into 11 districts ("HV-districts"), which again is divided into smaller units, typically covering a single county.
+The Home Guard is divided into 12 districts ("HV-districts"), typically covering one or two counties, which again is divided into smaller units.
 In a wartime situation Heimevernet will typically be used to protect the local infrastructure and population.

 The Home Guard district commanders represent a level of command subordinate to the Joint Operational Headquarters but with territorial responsibility which includes responsibility for operational planning.
 They also have a responsibility to the Chief of Staff of the Norwegian Home Guard for force production.

 The Home Guard maintains contact with the civil community through a civil-military network based on mutual knowledge and trust.
 The local commanders are responsible for fostering cooperation with the police and the civil sector at local and county levels.